dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 ![Space Cadet Keyboard](/img/posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift/space-cadet-keyboard.jpg)

-Bask in the glory of the  Cadet Keyboard, among whom there is no equal!
+Bask in the glory of the Space Cadet Keyboard, among whom there is no equal!
 Wherefore art thou, Lisp Machine, oh divine purveyor of opulence and majestic wisdom.. . . ...
 So, anyways, I've been struggling with a problem for the past few months and it's a bit